-Per Share Total

-Initial public offering price \$ \$

-Underwriting discounts and commissions(1) \$ \$

-Proceeds to us, before expenses \$ \$
+Per Share Total Initial public offering price \$ 16.00 \$106,666,672 Underwriting discounts and commissions(1) \$ 1.12 \$ 7,466,667 Proceeds to us, before expenses \$ 14.88 \$ 99,200,005

-(1) We refer you to "Underwriting" beginning on page 201 for additional information regarding total underwriting compensation.
+(1) We refer you to "Underwriting" beginning on page 203 for additional information regarding total underwriting compensation.

-We have granted the underwriters an option to purchase up to an additional shares at the initial public offering price less the underwriting discounts and commissions.
+We have granted the underwriters an option to purchase up to an additional 1,000,000 shares at the initial public offering price less the underwriting discounts and commissions.

-Merck Sharp & Dohme Corp., a strategic collaborator and existing stockholder, has agreed to purchase, in a separate private placement concurrent with the completion of this offering at a price per share equal to the public offering price, a number of shares of our common stock that would result in Merck owning approximately 19.9% of our outstanding shares of common stock following the completion of this offering.
-Based upon an assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, Merck would purchase shares of our common stock.
+Merck Sharp & Dohme Corp., a strategic collaborator and existing stockholder, has agreed to purchase 4,121,683 shares of our common stock in a separate private placement concurrent with the completion of this offering at a price of \$16.00 per share.
 The sale of such shares will not be registered under the Securities Act of 1933, as amended.
 The completion of this offering is not contingent upon the completion of such concurrent private placement.